-The hundred year period from 1790 to 1890 witnessed the greatest series of revolutions in painting in the entire history of western art.
-When these hundred years began art was produced for the sake of the church or the king; when these hundred years ended art was being produced for the sake of art.
-This remarkable revolution took place though a series of clearly definable mini revolutions or "isms".
+The hundred year period from 1790 to 1890 witnessed the greatest series of revolutions in painting in the entire history of Western art.
+When these hundred years began art was produced for the sake of the Church or the King; when these hundred years ended art was being produced for the sake of art.
+This remarkable revolution took place though a series of clearly definable mini revolutions or "isms."
 Neo-classicism was revolted against by Romanticism; Romanticism was revolted against by Realism; Realism was revolted against by Impressionism; Impressionism was revolted against by Symbolism; and Symbolism was revolted against by Expressionism.
-In order to trace the emergence and development of the above stated revolutions, we will be studying the work of leading nineteenth-century artists from France, England, Germany and Spain in light of the political, theological, philosophical, psychological and art historical influences that shaped their work.
-As is true of all my courses, why a particular work of art looks as it does is more important than being able to identify the title of the work or the precise date in which it was painted.
+In order to trace the emergence and development of the above revolutions, we will be studying the work of leading nineteenth-century artists from France, England, Germany and Spain in light of the political, theological, philosophical, psychological and art historical influences that shaped their work.
+(Formerly ART 216 - Nineteenth-Century Painting)

 Satisfies the Visual and Performing Arts distribution requirement.